April, May & June In Saugatuck

 It’s a wondrous time of year when the Farm Markets return, and Holland’s is one of the best!
 Yes, you’ll find the freshest fruits and vegetables, but as your make your way through the market, you’ll find farm eggs, fresh bouquets, herbs, plants, baked goods, honey, meats, cheeses, and more!
 Local families, tourists, and chefs all mix and mingle with the real rockstars in our community . . . our farmers.
 We dare you to try and head for home empty handed.
 The goods here are deliciously tempting!

 Head down 8th Street to Butch’s Dry Dock for lunch.
 The brick sidewalks and eye-catching sculptures make this a pleasant walk.
 The unique shops are sure to draw you in.
 We like the options at Butch’s.
 From the very beginning you get to decide.
 Are you in the mood for white tablecloths in the front of the restaurant or Pub seating in the back?
 Either way, the menu provides the same nice selection of choices.
-Everything is made in house, and we guarantee Chef Austin was at the Farm Market early this morning.
+Everything is made in house, and we guarantee Chef was at the Farm Market early this morning.
 Another thing we love about this place is its extensive beer and wine list.
-Butch and Kyle know their stuff, so you may want to stock up a bit from the retail section.
+Butch knows his stuff, so you may want to stock up a bit from the retail section.
 Of course, Hops, The Curragh, Mizu Sushi, and New Holland Brewing are all within a block, so you have plenty of other choices.
 No matter where you lunch, be sure and save a little room for a sweet treat at The Peanut Store afterward.
 This 5th generation family run candy store has been pleasing kids of all ages for more than a century!
 Need a quick burst of caffeine?
 JPs or LemonJello’s both craft a fantastic cup of coffee.

 13. Self Driving Tour Along the Blue Star | Hidden Gems Are Everywhere